-jurisdictions where CCMs are now Imposing such requirements increases the compliance jurisdictions where CCMs are new.
+jurisdictions where CCMs are new.
 Imposing such requirements increases the compliance burden and potentially excludes smaller market participants.

 Noting the critical role that third-parties play in VCMs when verifying whether the applicable certifier's standards have been satisfied by a climate mitigation project and the potential reputational risk (and litigation risk) for financial institutions and other regulated entities being associated with 'low integrity' carbon credits derived from 'low integrity' climate mitigation projects, third-party verifiers should be independently regulated and audited.